KL326/Movie-Project-using-Python/README.md

 - Display dataset information and check for missing values.
 - Sort movies based on `gross` revenue.

-### 3️⃣ Visualizing Budget vs Gross Revenue
+### 3️⃣ Visualising Budget vs Gross Revenue
 - Use scatter plots to examine the correlation between `budget` and `gross revenue`.
-- Implement a regression plot using Seaborn to visualize the trend.
+- Implement a regression plot using Seaborn to visualise the trend.

 ### 4️⃣ Correlation Analysis
 - Compute the Pearson correlation between numerical variables such as `budget`, `gross`, `runtime`, `score`, `votes`, and `year`.